arrubiu/ildeposito.org/sites/all/modules/contrib/search_api_solr/README.txt

   what you are doing.
 Old indexed items will be lost when the hash is changed and all items will have to be reindexed.
 Can only contain alphanumeric characters.
+- search_api_solr_highlight_prefix (default: "tm_")
+  The prefix of Solr fields for which field-level highlighting will be enabled.
+  Since the prefix of fields is used to determine the field type (by default), this lets you enable highlighting for other field types.
+By default, highlighting will be possible for all fulltext fields.

 [8] http://wiki.apache.org/solr/UpdateXmlMessages#A.22commit.22_and_.22optimize.22